bitcrowd/tickety-tick/README.md

 ### Releasing a new version

 1. Tick the version with [`yarn version`](https://yarnpkg.com/en/docs/cli/version) (creates a Git tag)
-2. push the tag that was created eg. `git push origin v3.0.0` (pushing all tags does not work)
+2. Push the tag that was created, e.g. `git push origin v3.0.0` ([pushing all tags does not currently work](https://support.circleci.com/hc/en-us/articles/115013854347-Jobs-builds-not-triggered-when-pushing-tag))
-3. Wait till CircleCI publishes a draft release
+3. Wait until CircleCI publishes a draft release
-4. Edit draft release with in github, to include some changelog
+4. Edit the draft release on GitHub to include additional information about the release
 5. Publish release in Chrome and Mozilla stores

 ## Insights